 This new study from the British Medical Journal, published on August 21st, 2019, combined 8 studies with more than 36,000 participants (middle-aged and seniors) in the US, UK, and Scandinavia.
 People wore belt-mounted motion sensors that tracked their daily movement for up to a week.
 This allowed researchers to determine how active the participants were on average.
 Participants were then followed for 6 years to check the risk of death in the various populations.

 The motion sensors allowed for greater accuracy than relying on people to report their own activity.
-People might report they’re more active than they are, but also might not count lighter activities like cleaning the house or doing the dishes.
+People might report that they are more active than they actually are, but also might not count lighter activities like cleaning the house or doing the dishes as exercise or activity.

 What did the study find?